The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 - Rodney Keen

 Taste life on a working organic Cornish farm.
 Walk the ponds, feed the ducks, watch the cows being milked and then indulge with some of the best ice cream in the county.
 The cream teas are pretty good too!
+During the summer months you can enjoy delicious pizza.

 A great place to visit with children - lots of animals to say hello to, feed the ducks, watch the milking and of course to sample the yummy ice cream!
 And, if like mine, your little one enjoys driving then it will be hard to tear them away from driving the tractor!